jacksonh/manos/docs/tutorial/page-2.md

 of Route's params constructor to route a few different strings to itself.

 The second method SubmitLink will be called when we submit our form.
-We don't really want people accidently going to thise "page", so it will only accept POST requests.
+We don't really want people accidently going to this "page", so it will only accept POST requests.
 Note that we are recieving the link as a parameter.
 The link will be set in form data.

 The last two methods use the simple routing syntax to map pieces of the request url to parameters.